GDevelopApp/GDevelop-examples/README.md

 An object is referred to as `scene:<scene>/<object>`, `global/<object>`, or `object:<Extension>::<CustomObject>/<child>` for the children of a custom object.
 A 3D model maps to one model slot.
 A 3D cube maps either to one texture slot for all its faces, or to one slot per face.
-A skybox effect maps each of its texture parameters.
+A skybox effect, referred to as `effect:<scene>/<layer>/<effect>`, maps to one skybox slot: the theme's skybox replaces its six faces.

 **When you add a 3D starter, add its `theme-slots.json`.** The build refuses to publish a 3D starter without one, or one where a 3D model or cube is neither